 Kudos to Ignatius for his noble drive to identify divisions in the assembly for what they often can be: the beginning of evil.
 That being said, there are a couple of things we need to talk about in this quote.
 The first is what I’ve already alluded to, namely that Ignatius drew a sharp distinction between a bishop (overseer) and a presbyter (elder).
 What I find intriguing about this is that while the New Testament makes no such distinction, Ignatius was already formulating that distinction early in the second century, some 10-15 years after the death of the last apostle, John.
 In the New Testament, “elder” and “bishop” refer to the same person and are used interchangeably to describe different functions of the same giftedness (Acts 20:17, 28; 1 Peter 5:1-2).
-But by as early as AD 180, the sharp distinction that Ignatius made in his writings was universally accepted as the Biblical norm.
+But by as early as AD 180, the sharp distinction that Ignatius made in his writings was universally accepted as the norm.

 Pastors, Elders, Bishops, and Overseers

 One question we have to ask as we begin is how do we sort out these terms.
 How does the New Testament use the terms pastor, elder, bishop, and overseer?
-The answer is simple: all of these terms are used interchangeably to refer to the same person.
+The answer is quite simple: all of these terms are used interchangeably to refer to the same person.
 Consider the following:

 “Now from Miletus he [Paul] sent to Ephesus and called the elders of the church to come to him….
 ‘Pay careful attention to yourselves and to all the flock, in which the Holy Spirit has made you overseers, to care for the church of God, which he obtained with his own blood.'”
 (Acts 20:17, 28, emphasis mine)

 In this beautiful scene of Paul’s final farewell to the Ephesians, he calls for and meets with, the elders of the assembly.
-It’s important to note that this word is always in the plural when referring to elders in the church (cf. Acts 14:23, 15:6, 1 Timothy 5:17, Titus 1:5, James 5:14, 1 Peter 5:1).
-The idea of a sole elder or a senior, executive elder is foreign to the New Testament.
+It’s important to note that this word is always in the plural when referring to elders in the assembly (cf. Acts 14:23, 15:6, 1 Timothy 5:17, Titus 1:5, James 5:14, 1 Peter 5:1).
+The idea of a sole elder or a senior, executive elder is foreign to the New Covenant scriptures.
 Note also, that the elders Paul is talking to have been gifted by the Holy Spirit as the assembly’s overseers.
 The elders are recognized as overseers within the church (your version may translate “overseer” as “bishop”).
 To oversee or bishop the assembly in this context means to watch over and protect it.
 Bishoping or overseeing is one function of the elders and in this context that speaks to protecting the assembly from destructive people.
 The elders are the bishops/overseers.
 This is reinforced in Paul’s letter to Titus: